 The Airmen's Stories - S/Ldr.
 R E Barnett

-Richard Edgar Barnett attended Cheltenham College and then went to RAF College Cranwell as a Flight Cadet in January 1930.
-He graduated in December 1931 and then joined 54 Squadron at Hornchurch on the 19th.
+He attended Cheltenham College and then went to RAF College Cranwell as a Flight Cadet in January 1930.
+He graduated in December 1931 (below) and then joined 54 Squadron at Hornchurch on the 19th.